ImpulseAdventure/Waveshare_ILI9486/README.md

 The driver from official Waveshare touch shield demo code has been extracted and repackaged as an Arduino library to make it easier for users to install and reuse in their projects.

+A GFX-style wrapper has been added (Waveshare_ILI9486_GFX) to provide some additional compatibility.
+Note that only a minimal subset of the APIs have been incorporated at this time.

 ## References

 Wiki support pages: